micro-manager/micro-manager.github.io/_pages/Utilities.md

 4. Synchronizing cameras requires wiring the exposure digital output of one camera (namely, the "Master" camera) to the trigger input of other cameras (the "Slave" camera(s)).

-    &lt;include notice icon="info" content="The "Master" must be the last numbered "Physical Camera", since several frames can be acquired by one camera before the next camera starts acquiring. e.g. Set "Physical Camera 1" to Slave, and "Physical Camera 2" to Master.😎"&gt;
+    {% include notice icon="info" content="The Master must be the last numbered `Physical Camera`, since several frames can be acquired by one camera before the next camera starts acquiring. e.g. Set `Physical Camera 1` to Slave, and `Physical Camera 2` to Master." %}
 5. To rotate or mirror images, launch the [Image Flipper plugin](Image_Flipper "wikilink").
 The plugin only works while it is open.
 Also after restarting Micro-Manager, to apply mirror and flip